 - Do not use nasal spray decongestants for more than 3 days in a row.

-- Talk to your child's health care provider before giving your child decongestants.
+- Talk to your child's health care provider before giving decongestants to your child.

-Hay fever - self-care; Seasonal rhinitis - self-care
+Hay fever - self-care; Seasonal rhinitis - self-care; Allergies - allergic rhinitis - self-care